adatar-do/renviron/README.md

 environment configurations, such as managing API keys, database credentials, and application-specific settings.

-In many instances, I found myself needing to programmatically manage the `.Renviron` file. **And you know, if you have to do it twice, try to automate it.** While there are libraries in R that allow loading environment variables from `.Renviron` files or even `.env` files, `renviron` does not limit itself to just loading these variables.
+In many instances, We found ourselves needing to programmatically manage the `.Renviron` file. **And you know, if you have to do it twice, try to automate it.** While there are libraries in R that allow loading environment variables from `.Renviron` files or even `.env` files, `renviron` does not limit itself to just loading these variables.
 It